Chapel Hart

-Chapel Hart is an American country music vocal group from Poplarville, Mississippi.
-The group consists of sisters Danica Hart and Devynn Hart, and their cousin Trea Swindle, all three of whom are vocalists.
-The group has independently released two studio albums and seven singles.
+Chapel Hart, originally known as Hyperphlyy, was an American country music vocal group from Poplarville, Mississippi.
+The group consisted of sisters Danica Hart and Devynn Hart and their cousin Trea Swindle, all three of whom are vocalists.
+Chapel Hart has independently released four studio albums and eleven singles.
 In July 2022, they competed in the seventeenth season of America's Got Talent, where they finished fifth.
+Their performance of "You Can Have Him Jolene", an answer song to Dolly Parton's "Jolene", was the second time in the series' history that all four judges awarded a competitor the Golden Buzzer.
+The group's music is defined by their vocal harmony and influence from other female country acts.